Install on Linux

 - Start it, if it has not started already.
 See Start Splunk Enterprise for the first time.

 - Configure it to start at boot time.
 See Configure Splunk software to start at boot time.

 - Learn what comes next.
-See what comes next?
+See what happens next?

 Uninstall Splunk Enterprise